-The sideline set backs, what are they for the location in Maine?
+The sideline set backs, what are they for the location in Maine waterfront lake lot?
 Does the terrain add to the challenge of developing the Maine lake lot?
 Sure you can zip line down to the shoreline, but getting back to camp on the hill top?
-And think as you get older, that treacherous slippery with vegetation pathway to the lake is only going to be more of a challenge as you age and return to camp or the home on the Maine lake you create from scratch.
+And think as you get older, that treacherous slippery with vegetation pathway to the Maine lake is only going to be more of a challenge.
+As you age and season and have to return to camp or the home on the Maine lake you created from scratch.

 The best lots on a Maine lake are gone someone said?